SAFETY AND SECURITY

-The procedures described in this section are intended to ensure safe and timely tunnel access for personnel and contractors who are not employees of Facilities Operations or Information Services.
-Project managers or supervisors in Facilities Operations, Capital Planning and Development, and Information Services may request tunnel access.
+The procedures described in this section are intended to ensure safe and timely tunnel access for personnel and contractors who are not employees of Facilities Services, Operations or Information Services.
+Project managers or supervisors in Facilities Services, Operations, Facilities Services, Capital, and Information Services may request tunnel access.

 Access Notification Request

 Two weeks before entry, the project manager or supervisor submits a notification request to Facilities Services, Operations Maintenance Services through the myFacilities Event Notification system.
 (See 80.45 for myFacilities access and instructions or contact the Facilities Services, Operations Executive Director of Maintenance and Construction Services.)

 The notification request must include all of the following information:

 - Work Request (WR) number of the related work project.

 Under Facilities, select 788 Utility Tunnel System as the location.

 - Requesting organization

 Enter the name of the organization or department who is doing the work and/or needing access.

 Enter under Event Description.